Interpreting 5 Ancient Constellations Across Cultures

 “Cultures around the world organize stars into constellations or asterisms, and these groupings are often considered to be arbitrary and culture specific,” wrote the authors of a recent paper published in Psychological Science.
 “Yet there are striking similarities in asterisms across cultures, and groupings such as Orion, the Big Dipper, the Pleiades, and the Southern Cross are widely recognized across many different cultures.”

-Read the whole story: Astronomy
+Read the whole story (subscription may be required): Astronomy